hacksu/How-To-Python/README.md

     print(mouse)
 ```

 This is called a for loop, and the idea is that it does something once for each item in a list.
-The first line kind of announces the loop; in it, you put "for" and "in" which are the magic words that start it up.
-Alongside them, you put the variable that's storing your list and also a new variable name which will take on the value of each of the items of the list in turn.
-For each of those values in that list, the lines of code that are indented will be run, with each successive list item available under this variable name, "mouse", within them.
+The first line kind of announces the loop; you use the keywords "for" and "in" and alongside them, you put the variable that's storing your list, and before that, a new variable name which will take on the value of each of the items of the list in turn.
+For each of the values in that list, the lines of code that are indented will be run, with each successive list item available under this variable name, "mouse", within them.
 (You can indent by pressing tab on your keyboard.)

-So, when you run this code, you can see that all these mouse names are stored separately; in the output, they're divided up by line breaks and this extra string ("This is a mouse:") that I added.
+## Built-in functions and numbers

 We've explored quotation marks, commas, square brackets, and the magic words "for" and "in".
 Now we finally have to talk about the parentheses.
-When you put a word, like "print", and then put parentheses after it, you are implying the existence of a function, which is a basic reusable piece of code, that has that name.
-By putting parentheses after it, you are calling or invoking the function, and you give it some bonus information about what you want it to do by putting some kind of input inside the parentheses.
-In this case, Python provides for us a function called "print" that does the boring but important work of sending text to the command line, and when we call it by putting parentheses after it, we want to give it the information "print this text, please."
+Parentheses are used to invoke functions, which are basic reusable pieces of code.
+Python provides for us a function called "print" that does the boring but important work of sending text to the command line.
+By putting parentheses after this function name, you are calling or invoking the function, and you can give it some bonus information about what you want it to do by putting some kind of input inside the parentheses.
+In this case, when we call "print", we want to tell it what to print in that way.

 There are other built-in functions.
 For example: